maxzheng/great-life-guide/README.rst

 * Define what you want out of life so you can iteratively get there.
 * Simple steps to continuously improve yourself.
 * Essential skills to improve the body and mind.
-* Achieving happiness so you can freely do great things.
-* Changes in the body and mind as we grow.

 Why did I write this?
 ---------------------